-- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The English Colleges' Foundation Code of Governance ('the Code); and - having due regard to the UK Corporate Governance Code 2016 insofar as it is applicable to the further education sector.
+- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in 'The Code of Good Governance for English Colleges' ('the Code'); and - iii. having due regard to the UK Corporate Governance Code 2016 insofar as it is applicable to the further education sector.